 Equine Centred – Relational Horsemanship Philosophy

-The IFEEL Method does not endorse or teach any one style of horsemanship.
+The IFEEL Method of human equine interactions does not endorse or teach any one style of horsemanship.
 As with other areas of human endeavour, there is a multigenerational lineage of esteemed horsemen/horsewomen, behaviourists and ethological researchers in various fields of equine activity who are regarded as the ‘forebears’ of today’s best relational practices.
 The common denominator is that all endeavour to put the welfare of the horse at the forefront and origin of the relationship between the horse and the human.
 As research and understanding expands so we evolve, inspired to embrace best practice whilst holding positive regard for all on this journey.
 We align strongly with an ‘equine centred’ approach as first coined by Jenny Eichner in 2017.

 Models used to assess the suitability of equines, and equine welfare include the Five Domains/Five Provisions Welfare Aims paradigm (Mellor 2016) and the SAFE Professionals Code of Care for Equines.
 This is to ensure that all horses’, clients’ and facilitators’ psychological and physical wellbeing is safely managed at all times .